-Other applications of SAT solvers in the context of theorem proving include SAT-based decision procedures for richer logics (e.g. [2, 21]), as well as SAT-based model generation techniques (e.g. [1, 24]).
+Other applications of SAT solvers in the context of theorem proving include SAT-based decision procedures (e.g. [2, 23]), as well as SAT-based model generation techniques (e.g. [1, 26]).
 These applications again require involved translations, and a correctly implemented SAT solver is usually taken for granted.